jinmc/programmingtips/_posts/practices/2018-09-06-readmesAndMarkdowns.markdown

 `Dillinger` is also a good tool if you want to see what the markdown will actually look. https://dillinger.io/

 Also, whenever you want to put in double curly braces, jekyll will complain.
-In that case, you could put it inside raw curly braces in between ampersands.
+In that case, you could put it inside raw curly braces in between percent signs.

 {% raw %}
     {{ $variable }}
+{% endraw %}

+{% raw %}
+   {% raw %}
+   like this and put endraw instead of raw at the end
 {% endraw %}

 {% include disqus2.html %}